Skip to content

 • Resize a block by dragging from its bottom right corner.

 • Picker mode.
-Press the space key to zoom out, then select a block to zoom in on it.
-Or press space again to zoom in on your mouse position.
+Press space to zoom out, then click a block to focus it or press space again to zoom in on your mouse position.
+Or press ctrl|command and scroll to activate picker mode.

 • Arrange blocks by clicking the arrange icon button in the top right corner dashboard menu.